dart-code-checker/dart-code-metrics/doc/reporters/json.md

 ## The **issue** object fields are

-- `ruleId` - an id of the rule associated with this issue
+- `ruleId` - an id of the rule associated with the issue
-- `documentation` - an url of a page containing documentation associated with this issue
+- `documentation` - an url of a page containing documentation associated with the issue
-- `codeSpan` - a source [code span](#the-code-span-object-fields-are) associated with this issue
+- `codeSpan` - a source [code span](#the-code-span-object-fields-are) associated with the issue
-- `severity` - a severity of this issue
+- `severity` - a severity of the issue
 - `message` - a short message
-- `verboseMessage` - a verbose message containing information about how the user can fix this issue (optional)
+- `verboseMessage` - a verbose message containing information about how the user can fix the issue (optional)
 - `suggestion` - a [suggested](#the-suggestion-object-fields-are) relevant change (optional)

 ```JSON